AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-retrieve.md

 For more information about how to install the connector and retrieve a data view, see <xref:PowerBI>.

-### Develop your own connector
+### Interact with the REST API

-Alternatively, you can develop your own connector for third-party software.
-AVEVA offers sample projects on GitHub for the following technologies:
+Alternative to using Microsoft Power BI, you can interact with the OCS REST API directly by using a sample project provided by AVEVA.
+Sample projects for the following technologies are available on GitHub:

 - [Grafana](https://github.com/osisoft/sample-adh-grafana-nodejs)
 - [Jupyter](https://github.com/osisoft/sample-adh-data_views_jupyter-python)